clatthew/XMLhandler/README.md

 # XMLhndlr
 > by clatthew
-## Features (planned)
+## To do: initial features
-### XML structure
+### XML structure ✅
-- OOP tree structure
+- tree structure ✅
-- all XML attributes, tags, etc
+- all XML attributes, tags, etc ✅

 ### dict
 - convert XML structure to python dict
 - option to exclude tags to make dict more compact

-### save and load objects
+### save and load objects ✅
-- save internal XML structure to pickle
+- save internal XML structure to pickle ✅
-- open from pickle
+- open from pickle ✅

+### edit file ✴️
+- add children ✅
+- add siblings ✅
+- edit attributes and values
+- preview tree structure in the terminal ✅
+- remove items ✅

 ### load from XML file
-- load data and structure from XML file into an object structure
+- load data and structure from XML file into the object structure

-### dump to XML file
+### dump to XML file ✴️
-- dump object structure into a compliant XML file
+- dump object structure into a well-formed XML file ✅
+- **still to do:** properly handle characters < > & ' "

 ## XML file structure
 > notes from [w3schools](https://www.w3schools.com/xml/)